 *For more information, please visit the Campus Services website

 Harvard recognizes New England's agricultural heritage by still investing Harvard's University Professors with the right to pasture animals in the Yard.
-We might not be keeping cows for you, but HUHDS does use the ability to purchase New England products as a guiding factor.
+We might not be keeping cows for you, but HUDS does use sustainability as a guiding factor.